 2. Follow the lane on the right, through the white gate, and then through a squeeze stile to the right of another gate.
 Continue along this flat gravel footpath with the River Bradford on your right.

-9. Take the footpath on the right (either through the squeeze stile or gate) to walk back along the other side of the River Bradford.
+9. Take the footpath on the right (either through the squeeze stile or gate) to walk back along the other side of the River Bradford, walking downstream.
 A little way along here is the Youlgreave swimming area if you fancy a dip!
 Also, if you want to detour into Youlgreave here, take the footpath on the left just past the swimming area that leads up the hill.
 Otherwise, continue along the footpath with the River Bradford to your right, until you reach the next gate.
 This meets the point where you crossed a small stone footbridge earlier in the walk.

 11. After 120 metres, there is a sign on your right marking two footpaths.
 Take the higher footpath on the left.
 The views looking back along the dale here are very pretty.

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!